medcomdk/dk_MunicipalityObservationResults/input/pagecontent/StructureDefinition-medcom-homecare-diagnosticreport-intro.md

 In the MedComHomeCareDiagnosticReport it is possible to send comments regarding the performed and produced observation results by the municipal acute care team.
 There are two types of comments that can be send; analysis comments about individual analysis and results, and a clinical comment (overall nursing assessment) about the entire report.

 ##### Analysis comment about an individual observation
 Analysis comment (Danish: Analysekommentar) is a comment that the user can choose to add, if relevant, to an individual observation result.
 The element Observation.note in HomeCareObservation profile shall be used when adding a analysis comment about the observation.
+The analysis comment shall not exceed 1 MB (1024 x 1024 characters) in size.

 ##### Clinical comment (overall nursing assessment)
 The clinical comment (Danish: Klinisk kommentar) is a comment to the etntire report.
 This comment shall contain information that is necessary to provide an overall assessment of the citizen in the acute situation.
 It is recommended that the municipal acute careteam send the relevant clinical observations (nursing assessment) that are necessary in order to understand and interpret the citizens overall results and health status.
 When adding a clinical comment the element DiagnosticReport.conclusion shall be used.
 The clinical comment shall not exceed 1 MB (1024 x 1024 characters) in size.